 - Step 5.
 Connect Steer linkage with paddles

 - Step 6.
 Attach the circuit with RPS (Reverse polarity Switch)

 - Step 7.
 Attach reverse polarity switch with the battery

 The first step in converting your kayak would be to attach a suitable propeller with your motor.
 The type of motor and propeller depends purely on your choice.

-However, the weight capacity of kayak should also be considered.
-In my set up though, I have used Minn Kota Endura C2 motor that produces the thrust of 30 pounds.
-I have a kayak which has a weight capacity of 450 lbs and has a length of 13 feet.
+However, the weight capacity of the kayak should also be considered.
+In my set up though, I have used a Minn Kota Endura C2 motor that produces a thrust of 30 pounds.
+I have a kayak that has a weight capacity of 450 lbs and has a length of 13 feet.

 The propeller I used is Kipawa 314.
 This propeller doesn’t improve the speed of the boat but it significantly increases the thrust of the motor.
 Maneuvering with this propeller is pretty smooth, it turns on a dime.

 Step 2.
 Mount the Motor with Kayak

 At the back of kayaks drill four holes to fit a stand.
 This stand connects the motor with the kayak.
 You can easily purchase this stand from the local blacksmith and if it is not available you can ask him to take a stand according to the specifications of your kayak.

 Don’t go for a stand that is too heavy as it will add an unnecessary burden on the kayak.